jfgid/TagSystem/README.md

 ```
 Finally these ranges can be used as simply as :
 ```
-constexpr StringLiteral firstTag{ "baabaabaabaabaabaabaa" };
+constexpr StringLiteral firstTag{ "aaa" };
-auto viewTagSeq3 = views::tagSeq<prod_rule3, 3, 1, firstTag>;
+auto viewTagSeq = views::tagSeq<prod_rule2, 2, 2, firstTag>;

-for (int idx = 0; const auto& tag : viewTagSeq3) {
+for (int idx = 0; const auto& tag : viewTagSeq) {
     if (tag.length() == 0) {
         break;
     }
     std::cout << "> " << idx++ << ": " << tag << std::endl;
 }
 ```
-Actually the elements composing the range are generated only when iterating on it.
+Actually the elements composing the range are generated only when iterating on it and the computation is stopped when the length of the generated word is equal to 0 (assuming that there is a length method on the objects into the range).

 [^1]: Yvan Cukic. *Functional Programming in C++*.
 Manning Publications Co., 2019.
 [^2]: [Conquering C++20 Ranges - Tristan Brindle - CppCon 2021](https://www.youtube.com/watch?v=3MBtLeyJKg0)